-8.1.1.1 Land Ownership and Management- Island-wide
+8.1.1.1 Land Ownership and Management - Islandwide

-Landowners on Guam are the United States (U.S.) Government, GovGuam, and private citizens at approximately 35%, 20%, and 48% of the land, respectively (Bureau of Statistics and Plans 2009).
 Private land ownership on Guam is not restricted on the basis of nationality or residency and title can be held in fee simple, which means the owner has the right to control, use, and transfer the property at will.
 Federal, GovGuam, and private lands are shown on Figure 8.1-1.
-Govguam lands include land used by the government of Guam for government operations, the Chamorro Land Trust Lands, and the Ancestral Lands Commission managed lands.
-Additional information is provided in the Socioeconomics Impact Assessment Study, see Appendix F of this EIS/OEIS.
+The federal government controls approximately 28% of the lands on Guam (Bureau of Statistics and Plans 2008).
+GovGuam lands include land used by the government of Guam for government operations, the Chamorro Land Trust Commission (CLTC) lands, and the Guam Ancestral Lands Commission (GALC) managed lands.
+Additional information is provided in the Socioeconomic Impact Assessment Study; see Volume 9 Appendix F of this EIS.